 The Fix:

-Trend 2: Partner portals are packed with possibility
+Trend 2: Partner portals offer a real possibility for growth

 The Gap:

 Most teams are still submitting deals manually.
-It’s time-consuming, inconsistent, and error-prone — especially when data has to be copy-pasted from CRM into multiple portals.
-This slows the entire motion and limits scale.
+It’s time-consuming, inconsistent, and error-prone — especially when data has to be copied from CRM and pasted into multiple portals.
+This slows the entire motion and limits the scale.

 The Fix: